Marketcircle/AXElements/docs/Debugging.markdown

 # Debugging

+This document includes instructions on using AXElements' built in tools to help you debug issues with your scripts, or in cases where you might find a bug in AXElements itself or MacRuby.

+## Trees

-Some times you need to see the big picture, the whole UI tree at once or at least be able to see the root of the hierarchy from where you are.
+Sometimes you need to see the big picture, the whole UI tree at once or at least be able to see the root of the hierarchy from where you are.
 For these troubling cases AXElements provides a few tools.

-## Text Tree
+### Text Tree

 Printing a text tree is similar to how a UI dump works with accessibility on iOS.
 AXElements does improve a bit on its iOS